corsairmarks/silicoid_portraits_revisited/mod/README.md

     * Minor namelist updates
     * Update `hair` to `attachment`
     * Remove Pop category (social strata) overrides - no longer necessary
+    * Override the inline script for Pop regular upkeep, in order to add silicoid upkeep
     * Update custom traits to follow new gene-modding rules and also be weighted for assembly chance

 ## Source Code